 we were paying just under 900 euros a month for a one bedroom, furnished apartment outside of Luxembourg city (Esch Alzette) this was inconvenient as it was 30 minutes to the town.

 However, to live in the city, it’s about the same price for a room in a share house.
 A one bedroom apartment will set you back over 1400 euros a month.

 Transportation in Luxembourg

-Grocery bills are very expensive.
+Grocery bills are costly.
 Certain things like peppercorns and tea bags are outrageous.
 I believe this is all due to the high minimum wage.
-A lot of people travel into Germany or Belgium to avoid this.
+A lot of people travel to Germany or Belgium to avoid this.

 Taxi is one of the most expensive in the world.
 There is no Uber in Luxembourg.
-Speeding fines and so on are also quite expensive.
+Speeding fines and so on are also quite costly.